Underwater Audio Improved Visuals To Increase Its Purchases Using VWO

-This case study emphasizes that web design is not only about aesthetics.
+This success story emphasizes that web design is not only about aesthetics.
 The relative “visual weight” of various elements on the web page is what decides how clearly it conveys your message to visitors.

 In the Control page, visitors who proceeded to the next page probably did not read the customer testimonial; this made the product and its value proposition less credible, and possibly impacted sales.